 Bhakti Fest is considered the ultimate playground for yogis.
 In particular, for bhaktas (devotional yogis).
 While Bhakti Fest 2018’s Joshua Tree desert playground may span 385 acres, this year I was attracted to a tiny outdoor classroom next to a small artificial pond.
 Sitting on the sandy ground, or perched at the rim of the pond, a variety of singers, drummers and musicians shared knowledge and tips about their practices.
-Of note, chanting improves heart rate variability. in other words, chant from your heart, and you’ll be chanting FOR your heart, and general well being.
+Of note, chanting improves heart rate variability. in other words, chant from your heart, and you’ll be chanting FOR your heart, and general well-being.

 Bhakti Fest’s Kirtan School spanned only four days, with two two-hour sessions daily.
-Each class had a different lead teacher for a great potpourri of kirtan key take aways.
+Each class had a different lead teacher for a great potpourri of kirtan key takeaways.

 As Gina Salá, one of the teachers said, “So many mantras.
 So much wisdom.”
 I’d add, So many artists.
 So much devotion.
 For the culmination of so much sangha (association/unity) of sound.

 In a previous article of mine, Gina Salá spoke about music and devotion.
-A take away was that every voice is divine.
+A takeaway was that every voice is divine.
 Perfect.

-Similiarly, in Girish’s Kirtan Class at Bhakti Fest 2018, he said, “There’s never been another voice like yours.
+Similarly, in Girish’s Kirtan Class at Bhakti Fest 2018, he said, “There’s never been another voice like yours.
 The voice is expressing who we are.
 Free the voice.
 Free the person.
 Your personal growth and evolution is inseparable from your voice.”

 To me, Gina and Girish have incredible voices.
 They hit a sweet spot in my heart.
 Yet, Girish considers himself a drummer.
 And, most drummers don’t sing.
 He focused on chanting during his five years as a monk living in an ashram.
 “It’s not about the artistry of music.
 It doesn’t matter how it sounds.”
 He emphasized, “It’s your call to your creator.”